Fahim20223/bookpilot-client/README.md

 ## 📋 Purpose

-BookCourier bridges the gap between libraries and readers by providing a convenient book delivery service.
+BookPilot bridges the gap between libraries and readers by providing a convenient book delivery service.
 Users can browse available books, place orders, track deliveries, and manage their reading list all from the comfort of their homes.

 ## ✨ Key Features